huggingface/transformers/docs/source/model_doc/roformer.rst

 Tips:

-- RoFormer is a model with rotary position embeddings.
+- RoFormer is a BERT-like autoencoding model with rotary position embeddings.
+Rotary position embeddings have shown improved performance on classification tasks with long texts.

 This model was contributed by `junnyu <https://huggingface.co/junnyu>`__.
 The original code can be found `here